openintegrationhub/pipedrive-component/README.md

 ## Before you Begin

-Before you can deploy any code into elastic.io **you must be a registered elastic.io platform user**.
-Please see our home page at [http://www.elastic.io](http://www.elastic.io) to learn how.
+Before you can use the adapter you **must be a registered Pipedrive user**.
+Please visit the home page of [pipedrive.com](https://pipedrive.com) to sign up.
+Any attempt to reach [ Pipedrive ](https://pipedrive.com) endpoints without registration will not be successful!

 ## Getting Started